 Forget everything you’ve heard about how “dangerous” Egypt is and don’t take everything you read at face value.
-While there are some areas that are still a bit seedy, including the Northern Sinai Peninsula (so we would not recommend a land border crossing from Israel), you’ll find that most of Egypt is full of kind, welcoming people who want to learn about you and take a photo with you, and complete strangers all over the city will be concerned with making sure you feel safe.
+There are some areas that are still a bit seedy, including the Northern Sinai Peninsula (so we would not recommend a land border crossing from Israel).
+However, you’ll find that most of Egypt is full of kind, welcoming people.
+All they want is to learn about you and take a photo with you, and complete strangers all over the city will be concerned with making sure you feel safe.

-Prior to visiting I read a lot of blog posts that warned of “passive aggressive groping” (where men pretend to brush by your bum) and endless catcalling.
+I read a lot of blog posts that warned of “passive aggressive groping” (where men pretend to brush by your bum) and endless catcalling prior to visiting.
 And warned that women should avoid eye contact with men as it would be perceived as flirting.

-Well, the only touches I received from men were friendly handshakes and the worst of the catcalls was “how many hearts have you broken today?”.
+Well, the only touches I received from men were friendly handshakes.
+The worst of the catcalls was “how many hearts have you broken today?”.
 The only time I felt uncomfortable was when I was surrounded by school children requesting selfies and my cheeks were in physical pain from smiling too much.

 Side Note: I traveled to Cairo with my husband and while I didn’t get the feeling that I would be uncomfortable in any situation without him, solo female travelers may attract more attention from men.

-TIP: If you happen to visit Egypt during the holy month of Ramadan, you’ll find a very different atmosphere.
-During that month, which takes place in the ninth month of the Islamic calendar, Muslims must fast from dawn until dusk.
-Because they are only allowed to work 6 hours/day most businesses operate on a reduced schedule.
+TIP: You’ll find a very different atmosphere if you happen to visit Egypt during the holy month of Ramadan.
+It takes place in the ninth month of the Islamic calendar.
+Muslims must fast from dawn until dusk during that month.
+Most businesses operate on a reduced schedule because they are only allowed to work six hours/per day.

-As mentioned earlier, women are expected to cover their knees and shoulders but Egypt can be incredibly hot!
-Long, comfortable pants, button-down shirts, long dresses, and a scarf to cover your head when you enter mosques are recommended.
+Women are expected to cover their knees and shoulders as mentioned earlier, but Egypt can be incredibly hot!
+We recommend wearing long, comfortable pants, button-down shirts, long dresses, and a scarf to cover your head when you enter mosques.

 A few of my favorite Egyptian staples: